Research opportunties for postdoctoral and graduate students

-The Institute for Quantum Computing (IQC) and Centre for Applied Cryptographic Research (CACR) at the University of Waterloo seek qualified applicants for postdoctoral fellowships and graduate student positions in “post-quantum” cryptography, in particular in public-key cryptography based on computational assumptions believed to be secure against quantum computers (e.g., systems based on lattices, codes, multi-variate functions, elliptic curve isogenies, and also signature schemes based on hash-functions).
+The Institute for Quantum Computing (IQC) and Centre for Applied Cryptographic Research (CACR), at the University of Waterloo, seek qualified applicants for postdoctoral fellowships and graduate student positions in “post-quantum” cryptography.
+In particular we are looking for students who want to explore public-key cryptography based on computational assumptions believed to be secure against quantum computers (e.g., systems based on lattices, codes, multi-variate functions, elliptic curve isogenies, and also signature schemes based on hash-functions).

 Projects may include studying new attacks (classical or quantum) on proposed systems, improved implementation methods for such systems, and reductions or equivalences between candidate post-quantum systems.

 - Qualified postdoctoral applicants should apply at the CryptoWorks21 postdoctoral program application page.

 - Graduate student applicants should apply to both the: CryptoWorks21 graduate student application page, and one of the relevant graduate programs at the University of Waterloo.

 Join a team creating the cryptography of the future